Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Mature Size: 50-130' high and as wide.

 Flowers: Separate male and female flowers are present on the same tree.
-Male flowers are catkins and develop at the end of last year's wood.
-Female flowers are short green tubes appearing at the end of new growth.
+Male flowers are drooping catkins and develop at the end of last year's wood.
+Female flowers are short green erect spikes appearing at the end of new growth.

-Pecan trees are subject to alternate bearing, where they produce a heavy crop one year, followed by a light crop the next.
+Pecan trees are alternate bearing, producing a heavy crop one year followed by a light crop the next.

 Years before fruiting: 5-10 for grafted trees, 10-15 ungrafted.